onsi/ginkgo/docs/index.md

 You'll be notified with a clear message at runtime if the parameter types don't match the spec closure signature.

 #### Mental Model: Table Specs are just Syntactic Sugar
-`DescribeTable` is simply providing syntactic sugar to convert its inputs into a set of standard Ginkgo nodes.
+`DescribeTable` is simply providing syntactic sugar to convert its Ls into a set of standard Ginkgo nodes.
 During the [Tree Construction Phase](#mental-model-how-ginkgo-traverses-the-spec-hierarchy) `DescribeTable` is generating a single container node that contains one subject node per table entry.
 The description for the container node will be the description passed to `DescribeTable` and the descriptions for the subject nodes will be the descriptions passed to the `Entry`s.
 During the Run Phase, when specs run, each subject node will simply invoke the spec closure passed to `DescribeTable`, passing in the parameters associated with the `Entry`.

 To put it another way, the table test above is equivalent to: